 It had only been three years, but the project had taken off and they were now providing educational scholarships and building the program which would become Clean Hands for Haiti.
-Although Ray grew up and had been back to Haiti many times, Dre had never been, and they were planning a trip to Port au Prince for the following spring.
+Although Ray grew up in Haiti and had been back many times, Dre had never been, and they were planning a trip to Port au Prince for the following spring.

 Now at this point, I had only met Ray and Dre a couple of times, but I remember being so engrossed by their passion for this project and their commitment to these students that I immediately asked if they had any need for a photographer?

-Just a few months later, in May 2014, after sorting out all the logistics (and assuring them that I really didn't mind sleeping on a floor), the three of us flew from JFK to Port au Prince.
-It was a whirlwind trip, filled with 18 hour days, tons of laughter and lots of learning about where to take the organization next.
+Just a few months later, in May 2014, after sorting out all the logistics, the three of us flew from JFK to Port au Prince.
+It was a whirlwind trip, filled with 18 hour days and tons of learning about where to take the organization next.

 Ray and Dre spent the entire trip listening to and learning from everyone they encountered.
-We met some of our crew in Haiti who would wind up being longterm staff members, vital in our organization's success and operation.
+We met some of our crew in Haiti who would wind up being longterm staff members, vital to the organization's success and operation.
 And I spent the week documenting, humbled that these students and their families would open their homes to me and my camera.

 At the time, nearly 6 years ago, I had no idea how important of a role these kids and this organization would play in my life.